 \section{Introduction}

-In recent years, automated market makers (AMMs) and, more specifically, constant function market makers (CFMMs) such as Uniswap \citep{adams2020uniswap,adams2021uniswap}, have emerged as the dominate mechanism for decentralized exchange on blockchains.
+In recent years, automated market makers (AMMs) have emerged as the dominant mechanism for decentralized exchange on blockchains.
+Most (but not all) of the deployed AMMs have the form of a constant function market maker (CFMM) such as Uniswap \citep{adams2020uniswap,adams2021uniswap}.
 Compared to electronic limit order books (LOBs), which are the dominant market structure for traditional, centralized exchange-based electronic markets, CFMMs offer some advantages.
 First of all, they are efficient computationally.
 They have minimal storage needs, and matching computations can be done quickly, typically via constant-time closed-form algebraic computations.
 In an LOB, on the other hand, matching engine calculations may involve complex data structures and computations that scale with the number of orders.
 Thus, CFMMs are uniquely suited to the severely computation- and storage-constrained environment of the blockchain.
 Second, LOBs are not well-suited to a ``long-tail'' of illiquid assets.